Projects workflow: How will IGC studies be carried out?

 It is very important to be able to compare the outcomes of international geodesign collaboration (IGC) projects so that we can learn from one another, but it is challenging to find a commonly understood set of evaluation measures.
 For this reason, the IGC has adopted the United Nations-sanctioned sustainable development goals (SDG) as the standard format for assessing the impacts of the 2050 scenario-based designs—Early-adopter, Late-adopter and Non-adopter.
 Click on SDG logo to go to UN SDG web resources.

-It is not necessary for IGC to constrain the methods that teams use to make the assessments, but all summary impact reporting should conform to the format shown in figure 3 where the contribution of resource system designs to each of the relevant SDGs is assessed in five levels from most beneficial to most detrimental.
+It is not necessary for IGC to constrain the methods that teams use to make the assessments, but all summary impact reporting should conform to the format shown below where the contribution of resource system designs to each of the relevant SDGs is assessed in five levels from most beneficial to most detrimental.